NorwichElectricalAndComputerEngineering/Advanced-Topics-Cpp/README.md

 Bee is enemy no collision bitmask is in place yet.
 Simple introduction to building a game with sprites.
 Play around with timing my computer was sensitive with it.

+polymorphism.cpp is a file that uses example code to explain polymorphism overloading functions to rename them.
+Note that both Rectangle and Triangle class have a function called area.
+By instantiating a pointer class with reference to either you overload the function and store the corresponding area.